Ronak-Vaghasiya/FSD/README.md

+Here,
-Here all are FSD Programs.
+all are FSD Programs.